What Is an Insurance Agent?

 What Is an Insurance Broker?

 An insurance broker is somebody who helps you get insurance but isn’t tied to any insurer.
 They’re independent insurance experts who can find you the best insurance deals.
-In fact, they’re required by law to act in their client’s best interests.
+In fact, brokers typically represent clients and help them find policies that best meet their needs.

 Insurance brokers work with you to identify what you need from a policy.
 They don’t have to sell policies from any particular company, so they can find an insurance policy that can satisfy your needs.
 This freedom to pick and choose policies from different companies gives brokers an edge over insurance agents.